Pintta/Broken-npc/README.md

 # qb-npc
-Clear all NPCs fivem server, See Ya!
+Clear all NPCs in fivem server, See Ya!